 6. VIVO New Professional Cotton Full Body Beekeeping Bee Keeping Suit, with Veil Hood (BEE-V106)

-Although the manufacturer states that their suits will fit a person who is 6 ft 6”, the reality is a little different.
+Although the manufacturer states that their suits will fit a 6 ft 6” person, the reality is a little different.
 They may not have accounted for girth in their recommendation.

 The veil is closer to a fencing veil than a round veil, which may require the use of a baseball cap under the veil to keep it away from your face.

 I must say that I really like the pockets, particularly on the chest, because they are sealable.
 Overall, a great beekeeping suit for a good price.

 5. DAIKOYE Store’s Bee Suit with Glove and Bee Hive Tool

 I’m going to break the mold here and review this one as a set.